sajee05/Obsidian/temporary-dump/Economics 1.md

         - PPP ER are estimated by WB periodically.
             - At its simplest value of one item such as apples may be taken and equated to arrive at PPP ER
             - However, there are multiple products in an economy and their values in 2 different economies may not always be equally proportional
-                - Example: Apple I phone in the USA is 1000 dollars, in India its 1 lakh rupees
+                - Example: Apple I phone in the USA is 1000 dollars, in India its 1 l[[Economy]]ees
                 - Equating them we arrive at a PPP ER of 1 dollar = 100 Rs
                 - WB carries out an elaborate exercise in which it **decides a basket of goods** and then finds and equates its values in different countries to arrive at PPP ER
             - There are simpler measures like the **Big Mac index** which measures and equates the price of Mc Donalds burger